saeed51100/machine-learning/forex-prediction/classification/readme.txt

 1- The df dataset has 140,000 rows and 10 columns: DATETIME, DATE, TIME, OPEN, HIGH, LOW, CLOSE, TICKVOL, VOL, SPREAD 2- The timeframe is one hour, with each row representing one hourly candle.
 3- The df dataset is continuous with Forex market holiday gaps already filled.
-4- The DATETIME clumn is continuous and serves as the time index.
+4- The DATETIME column is continuous and serves as the time index.
 5- I have copied the first 130,000 rows from df into df_model and added a 'Label' column to it.
 The 'Label' column contains trend reversal points labeled as 0 (no reversal), 1 (buy reversal), or 2 (sell reversal).
 6- I use df_model (130,000 rows) for training, testing, and validation.
 7- The remaining 10,000 rows of df (rows 130,001 to 140,000) represent completely unseen data and will be used to test the model's real-world prediction capability.